TheoW03/nesda/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 CFG (control flow graph) aided NES ROM disassembler.

 with a ca65 macro assembler target.

-It is way more accurate then your typical disassembler, Which takes any Assembled file and just converts each byte it sees to assembler without any thought.

-what it does instead is it disassembles. but looks for instructions where the PC will be changed such as JMP, RTI, RTS when it apporahces these instructions it looks for the next address that needs to be disassembled.

-RTI and RTS read directly from a queue that gets populated at branches. however, JMP first attempts to JMP to the address next to jmp if that address is already disassembled.
-It goes through the queue. if we run out of addresses is when disassembly is over.

-and the next stage we do is sort the instructions based on PC.
+## Problem with Linear Dissassemblers

+In a typical disassembler, da65 for example. how they typically work is in a linear way meaning from the start of the ROM to the end of the rom it will convert each byte into assembler without any context of if its code or not.
+This apporach works for alot of cases but if you want an accurate source code representation this method wont be helpful.

+## My Approach

+To get an accurate source code representation we create a data structure called a control flow graph and we traverse it in a breadth first way.

+Each node in the control flow graph is an opcode the PC will read from and each edge in the control flow graph is an instruction where the Program counter (PC) will change state such as jmp, jsr.. to name a few examples of this and invalid instructions for the bytes that are not in the control flow graph we can safely assume them as .byte macros and convert them accordingly.

 ## build instructions

+You only need CMake and g++ any one thats capable for C++17

 ```sh
 cmake -S . -B build